Safe Removal of Mercury in Amalgam Fillings

 - Protect the patients exposed skin – use of a surgical drape and wet towel can protect the skin and clothing of the patient from contamination.

 - Provide Alternate Air Supply – to prevent the patient from breathing the air full of amalgam splatter and mercury gas, pure oxygen, in combination with nitrous oxide can be provided with the help of a positive pressure respiration device.
 So why is seeing an IAOMT trained dental provider so important?

 Many holistic and biological dentists will offer activated charcoal pre treatment.
 Charcoal is basically a binding agent for heavy metals including mercury.
 Basically if any mercury enters the digestive track, it may bound to to the charcoal and passed through through the digestive system rather than getting stuck to the walls of your digestive system.

 - Liposomal Vitamin C before and after amalgam removal.
 Vitamin C boosts the ability of the body to repair itself.
 Vitamin C is always good for you.
 Liposomal Vitamin C is delivered through the thin skin under the tongue where it enters into the blood stream directly.
 Supplements taken by pill may never get absorbed or may get damaged in the stomach or broken down in the liver before becoming available.

-- Liposomal Glutathione after removal of amalgam fillings is the safest detox method.
+- Liposomal glutathione use after removal of amalgam fillings is the safest detox method.
 Dr. Adams recommends products from Quicksilver Scientific.
-Glutathione is a natural supplement that should never be taken prior to removal of amalgam fillings.
+Glutathione is a natural supplement that should not be taken prior to removal of amalgam fillings.
 Glutathione will assist your cells in moving heavy metals out of cells and into the blood stream where you can pee it out.
-The problem is you do not want to increase heavy metals until you are no longer being exposed by the presence of mercury fillings.
-IAOMT dentist.
+The problem is you do not want to increase heavy metals until you are no longer being exposed by the presence of mercury fillings in your mouth.